Nawazuddin Siddiqui

 Nawazuddin Siddiqui (/hns/; born 19 May 1974) is an Indian actor known for his work in Hindi cinema.
 He is the recipient of various accolades, including a National Film Award, an IIFA Award, and two Filmfare Awards, as well as a nomination for an International Emmy.
 After studying acting at the National School of Drama, Siddiqui had minor roles in films such as Sarfarosh (1999), Shool (1999), and Munna Bhai M.B.B.S (2003).

 Siddiqui first gained recognition for his role in Anurag Kashyap's Black Friday (2004) and the 2012 Gangs of Wasseypur duology.
 Further success came for his supporting roles in The Lunchbox (2013), for which he won a Filmfare Award for Best Supporting Actor; Kick (2014); and Bajrangi Bhaijaan (2015).
 He went on to gain critical acclaim for his roles in Raman Raghav 2.0 (2016), Raees (2017), Mom (2017), and Manto (2018).

 He has also starred in two Emmy-nominated series, Sacred Games (2018–2019) and the British McMafia (2018).

 Early life

 Siddiqui was born on 19 May 1974 in Budhana, a small town in Muzaffarnagar district, Uttar Pradesh, India, into a zamindari Muslim family of Lambardars.
 He is the eldest of eight siblings.
 He spent most of his youth in Uttarakhand.

 He graduated with a Bachelor of Science in chemistry from Gurukul Kangri University in Haridwar.
-Following this, he worked as a chemist in Vadodara for a year, before leaving for Delhi in search of a new job.
-Once in Delhi, he was instantly drawn to acting after watching a play.
+Following this, he worked as a chemist in Vadodara for a year before leaving for Delhi in search of a new job.
+Once there, he was drawn to acting after watching a play.
 In pursuit of securing admission to the National School of Drama (NSD) in New Delhi, he acted in over ten plays with a group of friends, including one in Dehradun, to fulfill one of the criteria for admission.